Develop scope of model

 Assessments

-Now that you have learnt the basic knowledge and skills for developing the scope of process models, you are ready to complete the following assessment event.
+Now that you have learnt the basic knowledge and skills for developing the scope of process models, you are ready to complete Assessment 2 (Case Study).